GSA/piv-guides/Template-2.md

   2. Give the new file a name and add the extension, **.md**.
 (This means that the file type is "Markdown").
   3. Change the **title** and **permalink** at the top, left-hand-side of the file (between the dashed lines [**---**]).
   > The **permalink** should be a short version of the new file name (for example, **template** for **Guidance Document Template**).
 The **title** should be what you want to appear at the top of the website page, and the **permalink** text should be in the format: **/mypage/**, instead of mypage.md.

-This template explains:

-  1. _how to use this template_
-  2. A basic outline for a guide.
-  3. A few tips on style and writing.
-  4. A Markdown style sheet.
-(All GitHub pages use the Markdown tool to create and format text.)

 # Basic Outline